dingusagar/termy/README.md

 Termy GPT-3 Integration
 =============

 Termy has a feature to connect with GPT-3 API.
 Using GPT-3, you can convert any natural language query into a terminal command.
+For this feature, you would need to sign up for the GPT-3 API KEY.
+Refer [here](https://beta.openai.com/signup) for getting a free API Key.

 Usage:
 ```termy --gpt3 <query>```